CHAPTER

 Source.
 (See Revision Note at chapter heading for

-facility not required by the solid waste rules to hold a permit issued pursuant
+required by the solid waste rules to hold a permit issued pursuant to RSA

 Source.
 (See Revision Note at chapter heading for

-facility with a valid permit issued pursuant to RSA 149-M and the solid waste
+facility” means a facility with a valid permit issued pursuant to RSA 149-M and

 Source.
 (See Revision Note at chapter heading for

-solid waste rules or, in the case of a permit-exempt facility, the person who
+pursuant to the solid waste rules or, in the case of a permit-exempt facility,

-is responsible for construction, operation, maintenance, closure and
+the person who is responsible for construction, operation, maintenance, closure

 Source.
 (See Revision Note at chapter heading for

-a trust, firm, joint stock company, corporation (including a government
+entity, including a trust, firm, joint stock company, corporation (including a

 Source.
 (See Revision Note at chapter heading for